Quicklinks

 * Metal, Tin or Aluminum

-* Oils / Oil Filters
+* Oils / Oil Filters / Paint / Chemical

 Land clearing operations must be done through Air Curtain Incineration (trench burning) or other alternate methods and must be authorized by the Texas Commission on Environmental Quality (TCEQ) contact the TCEQ Air Quality Section at: 432-570-1359.